-Agricultural Value Chain Financing (AVCF) refers to financing to an AVC following the identification and analysis of AVC and the design of appropriate financial products and services for actors/ players that form part of the AVC.
+Agricultural Value Chain Financing (AVCF) refers to financing to an AVC following the identification and analysis of AVC and the design of appropriate financial products and services for actors/players that form part of the AVC.

-- (H) Agro-Industry Modernization Credit and Financing Program (AMCFP) refers to the umbrella credit/financing program of the government for the agriculture and fisheries sector created under Republic Act No. 8435. - (I) Amortizing Owners refer to landowners who amortize payment for the land to a private individual or to the State.
+- (h) Agro-Industry Modernization Credit and Financing Program (AMCF) refers to the umbrella credit/financing program of the government for the agriculture and fisheries sector created under Republic Act No. 8435. - (i) Amortizing Owners refer to landowners who amortize payment for the land to a private individual or to the State. - (j) Compact Farmers refer to those farmers with adjoining farmers operating as a single unit under one management, farm plan and budget. - (k) Farmer refers to a natural person whose primary livelihood is cultivation of land or the poor production of agricultural crops, agro-forest products, or livestock, either by oneself, or primarily with the assistance of their immediate farm household, whether the land is owned by them or by another person under a leasehold or share tenancy agreement or arrangement with the owner thereof.